1987–88 Detroit Pistons season

 A ticket for Game 1 of the 1988 NBA Finals at The Forum.

 The 1987–88 Detroit Pistons season was the 40th season for the Detroit Pistons in the National Basketball Association, and their 31st season in Detroit, Michigan.
-The team played their home games at the Pontiac Silverdome in suburban Pontiac, Michigan.
+This was also the team's final season in which they played their home games at the Pontiac Silverdome in suburban Pontiac, Michigan.